dns-stats/draft-dns-capture-format/draft-ietf-dnsop-dns-capture-format.md

 Field | Type | Description
 :----|:----|:-----
 preamble | Map of items | Overall information for the block.
+See (#block-preamble-contents).
 ||
 statistics | Map of statistics | Statistics about the block.
-Optional.
+See (#block-statistics-contents).
 ||
 tables | Map of tables | The tables containing data referenced by individual Q/R data items.
-Optional.
+See (#block-table-contents).
 ||
 queries | Array of Q/R data items | Details of individual Q/R data items.
-Optional.
+See (#queryresponse-data).
 ||
-address-event-counts | Array of Address Event counts | Per client counts of ICMP messages and TCP resets.
-Optional.
+address-event-counts | Array of Address Event Counts | Per client counts of ICMP messages and TCP resets.
+See (#address-event-count-contents).
 ||
 malformed-messages | Array of malformed packets | Wire contents of malformed DNS messages.
-Optional.
+See (#malformed-message-record-contents).

-## Block preamble map
+### Block preamble contents

 The block preamble map contains overall information for the block.